gethop-dev/pubsub/README.md

 user>
 ```

-Then we need to define the configuration we'll use to init the `:magnet.pubsub/amqp` Integrant key.
-We use a SSL/TLS connection to the broker, with standard CA certificates involved:
+Then we need to define the configuration we'll use to initialize the `:magnet.pubsub/amqp` Integrant key.
+We use a SSL/TLS connection to the broker, with standard CA certificates involved, and we need to provide a username and password:

 ``` clojure